-Can you really sell online courses on WordPress?
+I mean, can you really sell online courses on WordPress, is it practical?

 But a better question might be, is WordPress the best option available for selling online courses, or is there a better way?